schlarpc/SeriousCast/README.md

 ## Requirements

-SeriousCast is written in Python, and more specifically targets Python 3.3.
+SeriousCast is written in Python 3.

 It has dependencies on:
 * [cryptography](https://cryptography.io/en/latest/)